Grace Livingston Hill (Lutz)

 If you're like me, you haven't found many of Grace's hardbacks in dust jackets at your local fleemarket and the internet will be your greatest shopping resource.
 I do often search for her books on dedicated “book-only” sites and wouldn't want to do without those, but I also highly recommend the various auction sites as good places to shop for Grace's books

-I have just opened a store on blujay which will probably eventually completely replace my eBay store.
-You can visit me there by clicking the link at left.
+You can visit me there by clicking the links at left.

-Ebay is a great place to shop for Grace's books, but recently they have made changes that are going to make it much harder for sellers to keep their prices low so I felt it was time for a change.
-Blujay allows me all the flexibility I need without all the headaches.
-There are no fees, which means I can safely offer my books at the lowest possible price—to the benefit of both myself and the buyer and I can still make my ads as pretty and picture-laden as before.
+Ebay is a great place to shop for Grace's book without a doubt.
+But, eBleujay allows me more flexibility.
+There are no fees, which means I can safely offer my books at the lowest possible price—to the benefit of both myself and the buyer and I can still make my ads pretty and picture-laden.
 (I do like things to look pretty.) ;-)

 Millie's Books Old and New